-Products in the 78K0/KC2 can access a 64 KB memory space.
-Figures 3-1 to 3-7 show the memory maps.
+Products in the 78K0/LF2 can each access a 64 KB memory space.
+Figures 3-1 to 3-4 show the memory maps.

-Caution Regardless of the internal memory capacity, the initial values of the internal memory size switching register (IMS) and internal expansion RAM size switching register (IXS) of all products in the 78K0/KC2 are fixed (IMS = CFH, IXS = 0CH).
-Therefore, set the value corresponding to each product as indicated below.
+- Cautions 1.
+Regardless of the internal memory capacity, the initial values of the internal memory size switching register (IMS) and internal expansion RAM size switching register (IXS) of all products in the 78K0/LF2 are fixed (IMS = CFH, IXS = 0CH).
+Therefore, set the value corresponding to each product as indicated below. - 2.
+To set the memory size, set IMS and then IXS.
+Set the memory size so that the internal ROM and internal expansion RAM areas do not overlap.